smXplorer/AlliGator/docs/source/alligator-settings-window.rst

       the beginning/end of the series when loading the dataset.
     * Gates to Keep*: *First/Last* are the indices of the first (default: 0) and last gate (default: 4294,967,295) to keep when loading the dataset.
-The indice of the first gate in the dataset is 0, while the index of the last gate is *G-1*, where *G* is the total number of gates in the dataset.
+The index of the first gate in the dataset is 0, while the index of the last gate is *G-1*, where *G* is the total number of gates in the dataset.

 - *Channel Name*: List showing the root name of available gates in the loaded